wholstine/Scratch/CreateAnAccount.md

-# Create a Scratch Account
+# Create a Scratch Account!!
 ### Go to <a href="http://scratch.mit.edu" target=new>Scratch</a> and click on "Join Scratch"

 ![Create Account](create_account_1.png)